inveniosoftware/docs-invenio-rdm/docs/install/build-setup-run.md

 - You may see the following error message `TypeError: Object.fromEntries is not a function`.
   This means you need to update your base Invenio docker image because Node.js 14+ is needed.
 Make sure the base Invenio image is up to date.
 You can re-build your instance image with `invenio-cli containers build --pull --no-cache` to make sure things are done from scratch.
-- You may see `SystemError: Parent module 'setuptools' not loaded, cannot perform relative import` at the dependency locking step when running `invenio-cli containers start`.
-This depends on your version of `setuptools` (bleeding edge causes this) and can be solved by setting an environment variable: `SETUPTOOLS_USE_DISTUTILS=stdlib`.
-[See more details](https://github.com/pypa/setuptools/blob/17cb9d6bf249cefe653d3bdb712582409035a7db/CHANGES.rst#v5000).
-This sudden upstream change will be addressed more systematically in future releases.
-- You may see the following error message  ``pkg_resources.ContextualVersionConflict: (setuptools 60.5.0 (...), Requirement.parse('setuptools<59.7.0,>=59.1.1'), {'celery'})`` when running ``invenio-cli install``.
-This happens when you recently installed or upgraded ``invenio-cli``.
-The problem can be fixed by adding ``setuptools = ">=59.1.1,<59.7.0"`` to the ``[dev-packages]`` section in your ``Pipfile``.
-The problem happens when virtualenv v20.13.1+ gets installed with Invenio-CLI and when Celery v5.2.3 gets is installed with InvenioRDM.
-Only Celery v5.2.3 causes this issue.